I3A-NavSys/utrafman_sim/docs/install.md

 ## ROS and Gazebo

 U-TRAFMAN runs on **ROS** (Robot Operating System) **Noetic**.
-You can follow the official tutorials to install it [here](https://wiki.ros.org/noetic/Installation/Ubuntu).
+Please follow the official [tutorial](https://wiki.ros.org/noetic/Installation/Ubuntu) to install it.
+Make sure that:
-Don't forget to perform a _full desktop_ installation and install the necessary dependencies for building packages.
+- A _full desktop_ installation is performed.
+- The necessary dependencies for building packages are installed.
+- File `/opt/ros/noetic/setup.bash` was sourced in your `.bashrc`.

 As a part of _ROS Noetic_, the _Gazebo 11_ simulator will be installed.
 To check it, execute the command `gazebo` in a terminal.
 The graphical interface of Gazebo should open: